 Constitution means this constitution;

+Contact Details means a physical or an electronic address and a telephone number;

+Contact Person means a person holding the position of contact person for Surfing New Zealand Incorporated being the person the Registrar of Incorporated Societies can contact when needed;

-Elected Board Member means a Board Member elected in Rule 16;
+Elected Board Member means a Board Member elected in Rule 19;

 General Meeting means an AGM or SGM;

-Incorporated Associate means an organisation incorporated under the Incorporated Societies Act 1908 and which has objects consistent with the Objects;
+Incorporated Associate means an organisation incorporated under the Act and which has purposes consistent with the Purposes;

-Incorporated Club means a Club incorporated under the Incorporated Societies Act 1908 and which has objects consistent with the Objects;
+Incorporated Club means a Club incorporated under the Act and which has purposes consistent with the Purposes;

 Individual Member means an individual described in Rule 9;

+Interests Register means the register of interest disclosures made by Officers kept under this Constitution;

 Kaitiaki means the Kaitiaki of Surfing New Zealand Incorporated;

+Matter means:

+(a) Surfing New Zealand Incorporated’s performance of its activities or exercise of its powers; or

+(b) an arrangement, an agreement or a contract made or entered (or proposed to be made or entered) into by Surfing New Zealand Incorporated;

 Member means and includes all classes of members of described in Rule 5;

-Objects means the objects of Surfing New Zealand Incorporated described under Rule 3;
+Officer means a Board Member and any natural person occupying a position in Surfing New Zealand Incorporated that allows the person to exercise significant influence over the management or administration of Surfing New Zealand Incorporated;

 Ordinary Resolution means a resolution passed by a majority of votes cast;

+Purposes means the purposes of Surfing New Zealand Incorporated described under Rule 3;

 Regional Body means a regional body described in Rule 6;

 Register means the register of Members specified in Rule 14;

-Rules means these rules and “Rule” has a corresponding meaning;
+Regulation means and includes any regulation, by-law, policy, procedure, code, charter, provision or similar of Surfing New Zealand Incorporated;

 SGM means Special General Meeting;

 Special Resolution means a resolution passed by two-thirds of votes cast;

-Unincorporated Associate means an organisation that is not incorporated under the Incorporated Societies Act 1908 or any other legislation and which has objects consistent with the Objects and which has three (3) or more members;
+Unincorporated Associate means an organisation that is not incorporated under the Act or any other legislation and which has purposes consistent with the Purposes and which has three (3) or more members;

-Unincorporated Club means a Club that is not incorporated under the Incorporated Societies Act 1908 or any other legislation and which has objects consistent with the Objects and which has three (3) or more members.
+Unincorporated Club means a Club that is not incorporated under the Act or any other legislation and which has purposes consistent with the Purposes and which has three (3) or more members;

+Working Day has the meaning given to that term under the Legislation Act 2019 and excludes the day observed as the anniversary in Whangamata, Coromandel.

-In these Rules:
+In this Constitution:

 the singular includes the plural and vice versa;

+expressions referring to writing include references to words visibly represented, copied, or reproduced, including by email;

-Notices: any notices or communications given by or behalf of Surfing New Zealand Incorporated, the Board, the Chief Executive or the BAP may be given by any method of communication as determined by the Board;
+Notices: any notices or communications given by or behalf of Surfing New Zealand Incorporated, the Board, the Chief Executive or the BAP may be given by any method of communication as determined by the Board.
+All periods of time or notice exclude the days on which they are given;

 Person: a reference to a person includes individuals, incorporated bodies and unincorporated groups;